nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/nuxeo-jsf-ui/jsf-and-ajax-tips-and-how-to-index/how-to-impact-another-jsf-component-from-a-command-or-select.md

 To use this template:

-*   define a widget of type&nbsp;`template` and if you're in Studio, use an advanced&nbsp;`Generic Widget` to control fields definitions
+*   define a widget of type `template` and if you're in Studio, use an advanced `Generic Widget` to control fields definitions
 *   add two fields for this widget: the first field should be empty, so that subwidgets are still bound to the same document (as first field mapping will be taken into account when building the subwidgets field binding), and second field should match the property holding the boolean value &ndash; note that persisting this value is useful for edition, so that persisted value can be taken into account when displaying the form again.

 Here is a sample contribution: